Built on Apple Family Controls · iOS 16+

 How does taskr work?

-Does taskr replace Apple Screen Time?
+Does taskr replace Apple Screen Time, or require a jailbreak or MDM profile?

-No. taskr runs on a stock iPhone with no jailbreak, no MDM (Mobile Device Management) profile, and no extra hardware.
-It uses Apple's official Family Controls API — the same API Apple authorizes for all legitimate parental control apps on iOS.
-If a parental control app asks you to jailbreak the device or install an MDM profile, walk away — those approaches trade your child's security for features.
+Neither. taskr extends Apple Screen Time using Apple's Family Controls framework — your existing downtime, app limits, and content restrictions keep working, and taskr layers chore-based and homework-based blocks on top that Screen Time alone can't do.
+It runs on a stock iPhone with no jailbreak, no MDM (Mobile Device Management) profile, and no extra hardware — the same official API Apple authorizes for all legitimate parental control apps.
+If an app asks you to jailbreak the device or install an MDM profile, walk away.

 How does taskr protect my family's privacy and data?